 Ans.
 For AIIMS, New Delhi and other AIIMS you will be required to join the course within time period mentioned in the guideline procedure of rounds of online Counselling.
 However, it will be uploaded later on.

 Ans.
 Certificates issued by the competent authorities should be in English or Hindi language.
 In case your certificates are in a regional language, you are advised to carry a Certified True Copy of the original (regional language) certificate, translated into English/Hindi language, and also bring the original certificate in regional language at the time of counselling/admission.

 Ans.
 All the information regarding the fee structure, MBBS course duration etc., of AIIMS, New Delhi is given in the Prospectus.
-For the Six other AIIMS, you are advised to visit their respective websites and go through the ‘At a Glance’ section for this purpose.
+For the Eight other AIIMS, you are advised to visit their respective websites and go through the ‘At a Glance’ section for this purpose.